 - make an appointment with a nursing counselor (x2306) to obtain an ADN application form.
 Counselors will provide applications after students complete the above requirements.
-Applications will be available November 15 for Fall admission and June 15 for Spring. - submit the completed ADN application with attachments to the Department of obtain a permit to register for the standardized preadmission nursing entrance examination from the Department of Nursing when the application is submitted.
-Applicants must test on one of the established testing dates in the SSC Testing Center.
+Applications will be available November 15 for Fall admission and June 15 for Spring. - submit the completed ADN application with attachments to the Department of Nursing Office, Room 4120.
+All information must be on file by April 1 for Fall and October 1 for Spring.
+Students are encouraged to apply well in advance of the deadline. - obtain a permit to register for the standardized preadmission nursing entrance examination from the Department of Nursing when the application is submitted.
+Applicants must test on one of the established testing dates.
 Applicants will be allowed to test once per application year.
 Entrance examination is at students' expense.